genomicsclass/book/pages/interactions_and_contrasts.md

 ##     -0.2798846
 ```

-#### Testing all differences of differences: Analysis of variance
+## Analysis of variance

-Finally, suppose that we want to know if the push vs. pull difference is *different* across leg pairs in general.
-Here we are not comparing any two leg pairs in particular, but rather want to know if the three interaction terms which represent differences in the push vs. pull difference are larger than we would expect them to be.
-We want to determine if the push vs pull difference was actually constant across the leg pairs.
+Suppose that we want to know if the push vs. pull difference is different across leg pairs in general.
+We do not want to compare any two leg pairs in particular, but rather we want to know if the three interaction terms which represent differences in the push vs. pull difference across leg pairs are larger than we would expect them to be if the push vs pull difference was in fact equal across all leg pairs.

-In statistics, such a question can be answered by an "analysis of variance", which is often abbreviated as *ANOVA*.
-The `anova` adds terms to the model in the sequence provided in the formula.
-With each additional term or set of terms, the function calculates the reduction in the sum of squares of the residuals.
-Let's first print this table and then examine the results in detail:
+Such a question can be answered by an _analysis of variance_, which is often abbreviated as ANOVA.
+ANOVA compares the reduction in the sum of squares of the residuals for models of different complexity.
+The model with eight coefficients is more complex than the model with five coefficients where we assumed the push vs pull difference was equal across leg pairs.
+The least complex model would only use a single coefficient, an intercept.
+Under certain assumptions we can also perform inference that determines the probability of improvements as large as what we observed.
+Let's first print the result of an ANOVA in R and then examine the results in detail:

 ```r